P1R/neetsec.com/README.md

   $ sudo service nginx restart
 ```

-If you changed up your repository or made any changes to the configuration, just do a pull in repo and restart nginx:
+If you changed up your repository or made any changes to the configuration, just do a pull in the repo and restart nginx:

 ```sh
   $ git pull